onewelcome/sdk-react-native/README.md

 In the SDK folder run: `yalc publish`

-In the example app folder run `yalc add onewelcome-react-native-sdk`
+In the example app folder run `yalc add @onewelcome/react-native-sdk`

 After making changes to the SDK you can run `yalc publish --push`.
 This will automatically update the dependency in the example app aswell.